 Summer Program for Kids

-The Summer Program for Kids, a program of NYU Langone’s Child Study Center, is the only evidence-based summer program in the New York metropolitan area to treat children with attention deficit hyperactivity disorder (ADHD) and behavior disorders.
-Established in 1997, the program provides social, academic, and recreational enrichment that help prepare children for the upcoming school year.
+The Summer Program for Kids, a program of the Child Study Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, is the only evidence-based summer program in the New York metropolitan area to treat children with attention deficit hyperactivity disorder (ADHD) and behavior disorders.
+The program, established in 1997, provides social, academic, and recreational enrichment that helps prepare children for the upcoming school year.

 The 7-week day camp is for children ages 7 to 11.
 Sessions take place on the campus of The College of New Rochelle in New Rochelle, NY, starting the last week of June.
 We serve up to 55 children each summer, and attract families from across the country and around the world.